Last Updated April 27th, 2018 at 02:32 pm by Lisa

-Homemade Grill & BBQ Dry Rub, is easy, inexpensive, and preservative free!
-Save money and use up extra spices you already have on hand.
+This Homemade Grill & BBQ Rub is easy, inexpensive, and preservative free!
+Save money and use up extra spices you already have on hand in your kitchen.
 Let’s rock those grill skills today in a new way, and save you a little money by using up extra spices you already have on hand…

 Store spice rubs can be a bit too salty, smoky and full of preservatives for my taste.
 Once I starting making my Homemade Grill & BBQ Dry Rub, it quickly became our go-to way of seasoning.

 Our favorite ideas are listed below to inspire “grilling greatness and raves” at your next family dinner or outdoor grill party.